n8n CVE-2025-68613 RCE Exploitation: A Detailed Guide

 What Can Attackers Do?

-• Execute arbitrary system commands: Run OS-level commands with the privileges of the n8n process, enabling control over the host and its network access.
+• Execute arbitrary system commands: Run operating system commands under the n8n process account, giving control over the host and anything it can reach on the network.

-• Read/write any file on the server: Access or modify configuration files, logs, keys, and application data, including planting files for persistence.
+• Read/write any file on the server: Access and modify configuration files, logs, keys, and application data, or place files on disk to establish persistence.

-• Steal secrets and database credentials: Extract environment variables, API keys, database passwords, cloud credentials, and other secrets used across internal and third-party systems.
+• Steal secrets and database credentials: Extract environment variables, API keys, database passwords, cloud credentials, and other secrets used by internal and third-party systems.

-• Install backdoors: Deploy cron jobs, malicious binaries, reverse shells, or modified startup scripts to maintain persistent access.
+• Install backdoors: Deploy cron jobs, malicious binaries, reverse shells, or altered startup scripts to maintain long-term access.

-• Pivot to other systems: Move laterally to connected databases, internal APIs, CI/CD pipelines, and cloud infrastructure using trusted workflows and stolen credentials.
+• Pivot to other systems: Move laterally into connected databases, internal APIs, CI/CD pipelines, and cloud infrastructure using trusted workflows and stolen credentials.

 CVE-2025-68613: Understanding the Vulnerability